nomisRev/Write-your-own-MVP-library/README.md

 ![presenter](presenter.png)

-* As you can see the presenter does almost the same things but there is one key difference, and this will clarify why I prefer Presenter over Controller in Android.
+* When we compare the presenter to the controller we can see there is one key difference, and this will clarify why I prefer Presenter over Controller in Android.
 The controller is/may be responsible for which view to display.
 So one controller can map to more Views.
 A presenter does not have this responsibility, a presenter maps one on one with the view.
 Why this is important is explained below.

 #### Why would you use it?
 * It allows for a loosely coupled system.
-Loosely coupled systems have tons of benefits but is out of the scope of this article, here are some benefits to give you an idea why you'll love this in your code.
+Loosely coupled systems have tons of benefits but that topic is out of the scope of this article, here are some benefits to give you an idea why you'll love this in your code.
     * Allow simultaneous work between developers who are responsible for different components (such as UI layer and core logic).
 In most cases the model is defined at the start of the project, once the model is know you can define a contract between the view and controller.
 Now the developers know how to communication between the controller and view is defined and thus don't need to know how it is implemented.
     * Separation of view logic from business logic.
 Allowing for interchangeable components and implementations.

 ## How does this translate to Android?

 * As might be clear MVP is better suited for Android.
-A good reason for this is keeping the Presenter android package free, makes it perfect for interchanging it with other Java projects.
+A good reason for this is keeping the Presenter android package free as a result for not being responsible for changing views, this makes it perfect for interchanging it with other Java projects.
 And making it easier to be unit tested.
 * Let's say we'd use a controller.
 We would have to give it a reference to the activity context in order to switch to a different activity.
 Now on a switch of activity we'd need to replace the old context reference to the new activities context references.
-Writing that already felt like a hassle.
+Writing that sentence already felt like a hassle.
 So let's avoid that.

-* Presenter: Holds our business logic, handles dataObject retrieval,
+* Presenter: Holds our business logic.
-* View: Our view is responsible for visualizing the dataObject to the user
+* View: Our view is responsible for visualizing the model to the user.

 ## Basic example

-There is a couple of decisions we need to make.
-This are the ones I prefer and will demonstrate/explain in this article.
+There are a couple of decisions we need to make.
+These are the ones I prefer and will demonstrate/explain in this article.
     * The Presenter is lifecycle free.
-    * Do not retain the presenter over config change.
+    * We do not retain the presenter over config change.
     * Presenter Android package free

 #### The contract